afforeroc/my-weather-api/README.md

 # My Weather API
-This is my weather API that uses data from OpenWeatherMap service.
+This is my weather API that provides current information of a city's weather that you want.
+This service is free and use data from OpenWeather API.

 ## Prerequisites
 * Ubuntu 20.04 LTS

 ## Guideline

-### 1. Basic software configuration
+### 1. System configuration
+> Do it only once for configure the app

 1.1 Check if Python 3 is already installed in your Operative System.
 ```
 $ python3 --version